mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 ## Making the EDSL easier to use

 Currently our EDSL is not super friendly to work with.
-It’s quite a bit more verbose than the plain HTML, and it’s hard to see the underlying HTML from looking at the DLS.
+It’s quite a bit more verbose than the plain HTML, and it’s hard to see the underlying HTML from looking at the code.
 Fortunately, these problems are easily fixed with a couple of helper functions and some nice features of Swift!

 To begin with, we can make `Node` conform to `ExpressibleByStringLiteral` by simply embedding a string into the `.text` case of the `Node` enum: